jonnonz1/nz-statute-book/acts/public/2012/building-amendment-act-2012.md

 ### 71 Board's functions
 Section 343 is amended by adding the following subsection as subsection (2):
-  (2) The Board may, in accordance with clause 34 of Schedule 3, delegate any or all of its functions under subsection (1)(b) or (c) to a subcommittee of the Board appointed under that clause.
+  (2) The Board may, in accordance with clause 34 of Schedule 3, delegate any or all of its functions under subsection (1)﻿(b) or (c) to a subcommittee of the Board appointed under that clause.

 ### 72 Protecting safety of members of public using premises open to public or intended for public use
-Section 363(1)(b)(i) and (c)(i) are amended by omitting code compliance certificate and substituting in each case consent completion certificate.
+Section 363(1)﻿(b)﻿(i) and (c)﻿(i) are amended by omitting code compliance certificate and substituting in each case consent completion certificate.

 ### 73 Public use of premises may be allowed before issue of code compliance certificate in some circumstances
-Section 363A(1)(b) and (6) and the heading to section 363A are amended by omitting code compliance certificate and substituting in each case consent completion certificate.
+Section 363A(1)﻿(b) and (6) and the heading to section 363A are amended by omitting code compliance certificate and substituting in each case consent completion certificate.

 ### 74 Section 363B repealed
 Section 363B is repealed.